annieckat/yourcompanycoin/README.md

     *  **Merchandise purchases history**
     *  **MySQL Procedure monthly_transfer**
     *  **MySQL Event trigger_monthly_transfer**
 * **Slack app** - You should create an app with several permissions (it can view members of a workspace, write and read messages in the chats it is added to).
 When you deploy the service, your app will have a home page with several command buttons (buttons visibility depend on the permissions of the user).
 When user clicks the buttons slack sends a request to the app.
-There will be 3 types of commands and 3 permission levels: user permission, teamlead permission, admin permission.
-Users can share coins and buy merchendise, teamleads can share team coins, admins can add/update/delete users,teams and merchendise items as well as make refunds.
 * **Google Drive Folder** Before deploying the service you should create a google drive folder with two docs that will be used as a part of YourCorpCoin interface to handle more complicated data.
 There should be a file with users and teams data (should contain all the initial users data and should be updated by the app only) and a file with merchandise and purchases data (is supposed to be used by YourCorpCoin admins to update merch items and keep track of the users purchases).
 You can see the example here: https://drive.google.com/drive/u/0/folders/1RmdJUItkQOpkYVbpFZ1yciVt_uUgVO9x

 ## Tech requirements